joaodath/joaodath/README.md

 Discovers The Secrets of Universe, The Hitchhiker's Guide to the Galaxy series, Something Like... series_ and some good old _Torto Arado_.

 👸 HUGE fan of She-Ra and the princesses of power.
+AND I MEAN HUGE!

 ### Let's chat!